The two most common types of content that are managed on a WordPress powered website are Posts and Pages.

 The publishing process is identical, and the same content could be published as either type, so choosing between them can be difficult.
 What does differ between Posts and Pages is how WordPress handles them.

-One way to help tell a page and post a part is to look at the sidebars in the Editor.
+Another way to help tell a page and post a part is to look at the sidebars in the Editor.

-WordPress Pages will offer you options of setting your new page up as a parent or child page, while also allowing you to choose page templates and sidebars.
+Pages will offer you options of setting your new page up as a parent or child page, while also allowing you to choose page templates and sidebars.